Full academic calendars for Summer and Fall 2021 can be found on the Academic Calendars page.

 the times available for each classroom and the rules outlined for use of these spaces.

-Your $175 enrollment reservation deposit can be paid immediately or deferred until Feb.
+Your $175 enrollment reservation deposit for Fall 2021 can be paid immediately or deferred until Oct.
 1, 2021.
 Register for

 Student Orientation and pay or request to defer your deposit